open-mmlab/mmdetection/docs/tutorials/config.md

-    metric=['bbox', 'segm'])  # Metrics used during evaluation optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch type='SGD',  # Type of optimizers, refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/optimizer/default_constructor.py#L13 for more details lr=0.02,  # Learning rate of optimizers, see detail usages of the parameters in the documentaion of PyTorch momentum=0.9,  # Momentum
+    metric=['bbox', 'segm'])  # Metrics used during evaluation optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch type='SGD',  # Type of optimizers, refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/optimizer/default_constructor.py#L13 for more details lr=0.02,  # Learning rate of optimizers, see detail usages of the parameters in the documentation of PyTorch momentum=0.9,  # Momentum
     weight_decay=0.0001)  # Weight decay of SGD
 optimizer_config = dict(  # Config used to build the optimizer hook, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/optimizer.py#L8 for implementation details.